 After they are ready, you can roll them in crushed nuts for extra flavor and texture.

-Turn Them Into a Sandwich Braid
+Turn Them into a Sandwich Braid

 Smear some butter and layer them with cheese, meat, maybe some sauce, and everything else you want in your sandwich braid.
 Cover the filling with the stripes and bake as you normally would.

 After your Pillsbury sandwich braid is done, cut it into small pieces and pair it with your favorite dip.
+I have a family that loves to dip snacks into sauces, and they especially liked this one!

 Cheese is a fantastic ingredient that gives flavor and texture to anything you pair it with.
 Dough, in particular, becomes incredibly delicious when enriched with cheese.
 Pillsbury crescent rolls are not an exception here, so hesitate to add some cheese in the middle of the triangle before rolling it.